 Balder hung his sword over the polished mantelpiece, filled a bowl of thick stew from a black iron pot, and started munching.
 He’d stretched himself this morning, and now he was starving.
 The Shah was a wonderful tool, but it took a terrible toll on its wielders.

 “Basic illusions, though well done, down to the detail, and magnificently maintained.
 There wasn’t a shimmer of the man until I smashed the Forms…and, I won, but something’s bothering me.
 There’s something wrong about that bedroom.
 I don’t know what.
 But Contract is fulfilled, honor kept, and our reputation increased.”

 “The old duke is not a man to be challenged lightly,” said Atos.

 “Well,” said Balder around another mouthful of stew, “he’ll have to get his head together if he hopes to meet this challenge.”

 “Haaa, ha ha, haaaaa,” the old man laughed until he was purple and choking.
 “Get his…aaah, ha hah ha!!”

 The laughter continued on a little too long, making Balder feel very uncomfortable.
 His grandfather, Atos, was a great man, and a great wielder, but he’d gambled with taking Stolcha.
-The deadly poison could prolong a wielder’s life from the consuming fire of the Shah, but more often than not, it left terrible wrecks behind; demented men and women who could still wield as strongly as before, but who had lost their minds.
+The deadly poison prolonged a wielder’s life from the consuming fire of the Shah, but more often than not, it left terrible wrecks behind; demented men and women wielding as strongly as ever.

 “Who was it?” asked Atos after his coughing had subsided.